DomLankutis/Assignment-3-Robotics/README.md

 ## Introduction -

-<font colour="pink">Our team built a morse code using an arduio.
+Our team built a morse code using an arduio.